acquia/blt/docs/extending-blt.rst

       XML.
 For more information, see the official `PHPCS documentation
       <https://github.com/squizlabs/PHP_CodeSniffer/wiki/Advanced-Usage#using-a-default-configuration-file>`__.

-   -  **tests:twig:lint:all**: To prevent validation failures on any Twig filters or functions created in custom or contrib module ``twig.extension`` services, add filters and functions like the
+   -  **validate:twig:lint:all**: To prevent validation failures on any Twig filters or functions created in custom or contrib module ``twig.extension`` services, add filters and functions like the
       following: